robertmarsal/RbComment/README.md

 ),
 ```

+## CLI

+The following cli commands are available:

+`delete spam` Delete all comments marked as spam from the database

+This can be added to your cron to periodically remove spam from the database and keep your tables clean and light.

 ## Roadmap

 If you want to contribute to the development of this module and don't know where to start you can